Toyota Corolla (E210): North America

 The twelfth generation Corolla saloon came to the Mexican market on 7 May 2019 in Base (replacing L), LE, SE and Hybrid versions.
 In the Mexican and Canadian markets, the Base/L model is available with a six-speed manual transmission.

 All Corolla trim levels feature power windows and door locks, LED front headlamps and LED rear lamps, the Toyota STAR Safety System, a 4.2-inch multi-information display in the gauge cluster, and the Entune 3.0 touchscreen infotainment system with Apple CarPlay and Amazon Alexa integration (Android Auto was added for the 2021 model year).
 All US and Canadian market Corollas are also equipped with the Toyota Safety Sense 2.0 collision avoidance and driver assistance system.

 Upscale trim levels (XLE and XSE, not available in Mexico) add features like steering wheel-mounted paddle shifters for CVT transmission-equipped models, alloy wheels, SofTex (artificial leather) seats, and an upgraded 7-inch multi-information instrument cluster display.

 In September 2020, Toyota released the limited edition Corolla Apex in the United States for the 2021 model year.
 Based on the SE or XSE saloon models, the Apex comes with stiffer and lowered springs, adjusted dampers, a bigger anti-roll bar, and 18-inch black alloy wheels.
 Front, side, and rear bumper spoilers are also standard.
-Toyota says it will only build 6,000 Corolla Apex units, of which only 120 will be equipped with six-speed manual transmission, all of them on the SE trim level.
+Toyota says it would only build 6,000 Corolla Apex units, of which only 120 would be equipped with six-speed manual transmission, all of them on the SE trim level.

 On 1 June 2022, Toyota introduced a midcycle refresh of the North American Corolla.
 The refresh included minor exterior design revisions and major mechanical revisions; all 2023 model year non-hybrid Corollas offer the XSE's 169 hp four-cylinder engine and K120 CVT as standard; the 6-speed manual is discontinued.
 The Corolla Hybrid LE and Hybrid SE offer an eFour all-wheel-drive system as an option with its 1.8 L 2ZR-FXE I4 Hybrid Synergy Drive engine, with the rear wheels powered by an electric motor, increasing net horsepower to 138 hp.

 Engine choices for the North American Corolla are: